hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

   |SVM|0.1650|0.1575|
   |LR|0.1660|0.1787|

 - The result somehow demonstrates that on [a6a](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#a6a) dataset, SVM achieves better performance compared to logistic regression.
-However, the difference is quite small.
+In particular, the classification accuracy of SVM on test dataset is about 2% higher than logistic regression.

 # Linear models